dylan-lang/opendylan/documentation/getting-started-ide/source/editopt.rst

    examine any output messages from the environment.
 You can show or hide the status bar using **View > Status Bar**.
-This is where you will see messages displayed about your interactive development, such as “Compiling definition…” when you compile a selection.
+This is where you will see messages displayed about your interactive development, such as "Compiling definition…" when you compile a selection.
 -  The standard Dylan toolbar can be viewed or hidden with **View > Toolbar**.
 -  The color dispatch optimizations feature, as described in